Working with suppliers & farmers to manage water use

 - Community-based governance models for water management in rural India

-- Evidence-based cases for adoption of innovations in agricultural practices.
+- Evidence-based cases for the adoption of innovations in agricultural practices.

-- Crop yield: additional agricultural production of over 650,000 tonnes generated.
+- Crop yield: over 800,000 tonnes of additional agricultural production generated.

-- Livelihoods: more than five million days of employment created through water conservation and increased agriculture production.
+- Livelihoods: more than 7.7 million employment days created through water conservation and increased agriculture production.